-The phrase “principalities and powers” occurs six times in the Bible, always in the King James Version and its derivatives (NKJV, MKJV).
+The phrase principalities and powers occurs six times in the Bible, always in the King James Version and its derivatives (NKJV, MKJV).
 Other versions translate it variously as “rulers and authorities,” “forces and authorities,” and “rulers and powers.”
-In every place where the phrase appears, the contexts make it clear that it refers to the vast array of evil and malicious spirits who make war against the people of God.
-The principalities and powers of Satan are in view here, powers that wield power in the unseen realms to oppose everything and everyone that is of God.
+In most places where the phrase appears, the contexts make it clear that it refers to the vast array of evil and malicious spirits who make war against the people of God.
+The principalities and powers of Satan are usually in view here, beings that wield power in the unseen realms to oppose everything and everyone that is of God.

 Another mention of principalities and powers is in Colossians 1:16, “For by him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.”
 Here is the clear statement that God is the Creator and Ruler over all authorities, whether they submit to Him or rebel against Him.
 Whatever power the evil forces possess, they are not out of the ultimate control of our sovereign God, who uses even the wicked for bringing about His perfect plan and purpose (Daniel 4:35; Isaiah 46:10–11).

-In the next chapter of Colossians we read about Jesus’ ultimate power over all other powers: “And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross” (Colossians 2:15).
+In the next chapter of Colossians, we read about Jesus’ ultimate power over all other powers: “And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross” (Colossians 2:15).
 In keeping with all things, the powers are created by Christ and therefore under His control.
-They are not to be feared for they have been disarmed by the cross.
-The Saviour, by his death, took dominion from them, and took back what they had captured.
+They are not to be feared, for they have been disarmed by the cross.
+The Savior, by His death, took dominion from them, and took back what they had captured.
 Satan and his legions had invaded the earth and drawn mankind into captivity, subjecting them to their evil reign.
 But Christ, by His death, subdued the invaders and recaptured those who had been vanquished.
 Colossians 2:14 speaks of Jesus being nailed to the cross along with the written charges against us.
 The record of our wrongdoing, with which Satan accuses us before God, is nailed with Christ to the cross.
-It is thereby destroyed and the powers can no longer accuse us; we are innocent in the eyes of God.
-Hence they are disarmed.
+It is thereby destroyed, and the powers can no longer accuse us; we are innocent in the eyes of God.
+Hence, they are disarmed.

 Ephesians 3:10–11 presents different principalities and powers—those of the heavenly realms: “His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms, according to his eternal purpose which he accomplished in Christ Jesus our Lord.”
 Here we see the angelic hosts being shown the wisdom and purpose of God in the plan of salvation through Christ.
 Angels, both holy and unholy, witness the glory of God and the preeminence of Christ above all creatures in the church, those who are saved and preserved by His power (Ephesians 1:20–21).